thanatath/FisherMan/README.md

   --use-txt TXT_FILE    Replaces the USERNAME parameter with a user list in a
                         txt.
   -S USER, --search USER
                         It does a shallow search for the username.
+Replace the spaces with '.'(period).
   -sf, --scrape-family  If this parameter is passed, the information from
                         family members will be scraped if available.
   --specify {0,1,2,3,4,5} [{0,1,2,3,4,5} ...]